 Zambian President Edgar Lungu has ordered the country's military to help fight the spread of cholera

-President Edgar Lungu last week directed the military to help fight the spread of the waterborne disease.
+Last month, President Edgar Lungu directed the military to clean up markets and unblock drains to help fight the spread of the waterborne disease.

 The outbreak has killed 74 people since last October, including 68 in the capital Lusaka.